What is safeguarding?

 Nether Hall School fully recognises the contribution it can make to protect children and support pupils in school.
 The pupil’s best interest and welfare is of paramount importance.
 The aim of the school is to safeguard and promote our pupil’s welfare, safety and health by fostering an honest, open, caring and supportive climate and our staff members working with pupils maintain an attitude of ‘it could happen here’ where safeguarding is concerned.

-During the school closure period if you have any Safeguarding concerns around a child contact the schools Safeguarding Team on [email protected] or if you suspect a child or young person is at immediate threat/risk of harm or may already have suffered harm, please contact the police on 999 or Leicester City Council Children's social care on 0116 4541004
+During the school holiday periods or out of school hours, if you have any Safeguarding concerns around a child contact the schools Safeguarding Team on email@example.com or if you suspect a child or young person is at immediate threat/risk of harm or may already have suffered harm, please contact the police on 999 or Leicester City Council Children's social care on 0116 4541004